Advertiser Disclosure

 Supply and Demand

 Banks use supply and demand to set the interest rate on savings accounts.
 If they want to raise more funds, the interest rate will go up to attract more customers and cash deposits.
-The higher interest rate incentives more consumers to stash their money in a savings account instead of investments or personal purchases.
-But the interest rate offered on savings accounts and investment products should be lower than what customers pay for loan products.
+The higher interest rate incentivizes more consumers to stash their money in a savings account instead of investments or personal purchases.
+However, the interest rate offered on savings accounts and investment products should be lower than what customers pay for loan products.
 For instance, if mortgage interest rates are at 6%, you shouldn’t expect to find a savings account with a 6% APY.

 Loading...
 Loading...